Amsterdam/bereikbaarheid-frontend/README.md

 In this directory, you can run:

 - `npm start`: runs the app in the development mode.
 For more info, see 'Getting started'.
+- `npm test`: launches the test runner in a non-interactive watch mode.
-- `npm test`: launches the test runner in the interactive watch mode.
+- `npm test:watch`: launches the test runner in an interactive watch mode.
 - `npm run build`: builds the app for production to the `build` folder.
 - `npm run eject`: this app is currently **not** ejected.